qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 ~~~~~~~~~~
 {: #add_address_frame title="ADD_ADDRESS Frame"}

-The ADD_ADDRESS frame contains the following fields:
+The ADD_ADDRESS frame contains the following fields.

+Reserved bits:

-* Reserved bits: the three most-significant bits of the first byte are set to
+ : The three most-significant bits of the first byte are set to 0, and are
-  0, and are reserved for future use.
+   reserved for future use.

+P bit:

-* P bit: the fourth most-significant bit of the first byte indicates, if set,
+ : The fourth most-significant bit of the first byte indicates, if set, the
-  the presence of the Port field.
+   presence of the Port field.

+IPVers.:

-* IPVers.: the remaining four least-significant bits of the first byte
+ : The remaining four least-significant bits of the first byte contain the
-  contain the version of the IP address contained in the IP Address field.
+   version of the IP address contained in the IP Address field.

+Address ID:

-* Address ID: an unique identifier for the advertised address for tracking and
+ : An unique identifier for the advertised address for tracking and removal
-  removal purposes.
-This is needed when, e.g., a NAT changes the IP address
+   purposes.
+This is needed when, e.g., a NAT changes the IP address such that
-  such that both hosts see different IP addresses for a same path endpoint.
+   both hosts see different IP addresses for a same network path.

+Sequence Number:

+ : An Address ID related sequence number of the event.
+The sequence number space
+   is shared with REMOVE_ADDRESS frames mentioning the same Address ID.

+Interface Type:

-* Interface Type: used to provide an indication about the interface type to
+ : Used to provide an indication about the interface type to which this address
-  which this address is bound.
+   is bound.
 The following values are defined:

-   o 0: fixed.
+   * 0: fixed.
 Used as default value.
-   o 1: WLAN
+   * 1: WLAN
-   o 2: cellular
+   * 2: cellular

+IP Address:

-* IP Address: the advertised IP address, in network order.
+ : The advertised IP address, in network order.

+Port:

-* Port: this optional field indicates the port number related to the
+ : This optional field indicates the port number related to the advertised IP
-  advertised IP address.
-When this field is present, it indicates that a path
+   address.
+When this field is present, it indicates that a uniflow can use the
-  can use the 2-tuple (IP addr, port).
+   2-tuple (IP addr, port).

 Upon reception of an ADD_ADDRESS frame, the receiver SHOULD store the